-EU confronts Chinese subsidies with electric car probe
+Eu Confronts Chinese Subsidies With Electric Car Probe

 The restrictions were scrapped five years later.

-Von der Leyen has called on the EU to define its own approach to Beijing, although some of Europe's larger powers want to be cautious to avoid severing business ties.
+Von der Leyen has called on the EU to define its own approach to Beijing, although some of Europe's larger powers want to be cautito avoid severing business ties.

 Despite her strong comments, von der Leyen said it was "vital" for Europe to maintain "communication and dialogue with China".